Christo Grozev: Career

+Radio

 Grozev started to work as a journalist for a newspaper when he was 17; later on he worked as a radio reporter during the socialist period in Bulgaria.
 Since 1988 he has been a radio reporter in Plovdiv.
 In 1991 he was one of the founders and CEO of Bulgaria's first commercial radio station – Aura – which was affiliated with the American University in Bulgaria.
 In 1994 he was hired by the American company Metromedia to work with its Russian assets.
-He launched Radio Nika in Sochi, Channel Melodia and Eldoradio in Saint Petersburg and dozens of radio stations in the Baltic countries, Finland, Bulgaria, and Hungary.
+He launched Radio Nika in Sochi, Channel Melodia and Eldoradio in Saint Petersburg, and dozens of radio stations in the Baltic countries, Finland, Bulgaria, and Hungary.
 He was appointed Metromedia's Regional Director and Vice President of Radio in 1997.

 In 2000, Grozev became CEO of the Radio Division of Metromedia, supervising the operations and growth of over 30 radio stations in 11 countries in Central and Eastern Europe, Northern Europe, Russia, and the CIS.
 When Metromedia left the radio business in 2003, Grozev bought Russian radio (RBMH Broadcast Media Holdings) assets from it; in 2006, he sold them to the French company Lagardère Group.
 Grozev also served a director of the Irish company Communicorp, which acquired its other broadcasting assets from Metromedia (2005–2007).
 He supervised the integration of Metromedia's European radio group into Communicorp, and was in charge of the company's further expansion in existing and new markets, such as Ukraine and Latvia.

 After 2006, Grozev acted as an investor in various media assets, mainly in the Netherlands and Bulgaria.
 In 2006, his company RadioCorp B.V. received a broadcasting license in the Netherlands to create a radio station focusing on national music.
-Radiocorp operates two national radio stations (100% NL and Radio 10 (Netherlands)), and one national music TV station (100% NL TV).
+Radiocorp operates two national radio stations (100% NL and Radio 10), and one national music TV station (100% NL TV).
+Since 2016, Grozev is a Supervisory Board Member at the Dutch Talpa Radio Holding.
+Radio NewCo operates four of the leading commercial national radio stations in the Netherlands: Radio 538, Sky Radio, Radio 10, and Radio Veronica.
+The group is also a majority shareholder in One Media Sales, the Netherlands' leading radio sales house.

 Grozev also owns a news television channel and several newspapers in Bulgaria.
 In 2007, he became a co-founder and partner at Altelys Investments, a platform focusing primarily on media and telecoms investments in Eastern and Central Europe.
-Altelys currently operates a national radio station in Ukraine and owns stake in print media in Bulgaria, and owns a real estate services business based in Austria.
+Altelys currently operates a national radio station in Ukraine, owns stake in print media in Bulgaria, and owns a real estate services business based in Austria.

-Since 2016, Grozev is a Supervisory Board Member at Talpa Radio Holding.
-Radio NewCo operates four of the leading commercial national radio stations in the Netherlands: Radio 538, Sky Radio, Radio 10 (Netherlands) and Radio Veronica (Talpa Radio).
-The group is also a majority shareholder in One Media Sales, the Netherlands' leading radio sales house.